heiskr/u/README.md

 Grove may be a programming language.
 Or not.
 This document describes what Grove is, but does not describe what Grove is not.
 Grove may be implemented in whatever way you might dream.
 Anywhere you want Grove to be, make it.

 TODO update test cases to match section numbers
+TODO vet document for casual and active voice.

 ### 1.1 Principles